MohamedMamdouh18/Games-Field/README.md

 - Choose the mode that you want to play in, then choose the game that you desire to play.

-- **Note** When choosing hard difficulty in a chess game, It may take up to three minutes for the AI to calculate the best move.
+- **Notes** When choosing hard difficulty in a chess game, It may take up to three minutes for the AI to calculate the best move.

 ### UI Samples